 How to prepare for your yoga practice

-Make yoga a commitment to yourself: There are days that you will be more flexible than other days.
-Your body is constantly changing so it’s important to always be gentle with yourself, especially on days when your practice is a little more challenging.
+What if I don’t feel like practicing?
+This is the best time to practice!
+There are days that you will feel like getting on your mat is the biggest challenge and days where you will be more flexible than other days.
+Your body is constantly changing so it’s important to always be gentle with yourself, especially on days when your practice feels a little more challenging.

 Is there anything else I should know?
 Have fun!
 Relax and be kind to yourself.